panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-09-25-PMC/2019-09-25-PMC_Summary.md

 Rudolf asked how many people have registered so far and Dario replied that about 20 people (out of 100 expected attendees).
 Rudolf also asked whether the people we invited are coming.
 Dario replied that invitations were sent and some replies declining attendance have been received, but mostly we didn't obtain a reply.
-Juncheng asked whether he could invite someone (**who?**) and Rudolf said YES.
+Juncheng asked whether he could invite Michael Bussmann from HZRD, who is related to the SimEx library and openPMD data standard, and Rudolf said YES.
 Rudolf also said that we need to chase up a bit the people we want to attend to ensure they are coming and register before the deadline (15th October).
 We have a table in Google docs (link and access available upon request to Dario/Jordi) listing all the possible attendees.
 We should track who has replied, who has registered and who is in the best position to chase up the ones not replying.
 A joint